DanKolev/aws_wordpress_manual_build/part_2_setup_wp_server_manually.md

  - Set Data type to `text`

- - Set Value to `labwordpressuser`
+ - Set Value to `spcwordpressuser`

  - Click `Create parameter`

 Create Parameter - DBName (the name of the wordpress database)

-Click `Create Parameter` Set Name to `/Lab/Wordpress/DBName` Set Description to `Wordpress Database Name`
+Click `Create Parameter` Set Name to `/SPC/Wordpress/DBName` Set Description to `Wordpress Database Name`

  - Set Tier to `Standard`